 - You might overeat at the endless Sunday brunch and get heartburn

-- You might trip and fall on the cobblestone streets
+- You might trip and fall on the cobblestone streets or stumble in a pothole

 - You might get acid indigestion from too much fresh squeezed lemonade